 There is a defence if the benefit paid constituted a facilitation payment.
-To apply, the benefit must be "minor in value", and be "offered for the sole or dominant purpose of expediting or securing performance of a routine government action of a minor nature".
-The payments must be recorded in detail and the records kept for a period of seven years.
+To apply, the benefit must be minor in value, and be "offered for the sole or dominant purpose of expediting or securing performance of a routine government action of a minor nature".
+The payments must be recorded in a prescribed amount of detail and retained for a period of seven years.

-The practical application of this defence is likely to be narrow as there is no legislative or judicial guidance as to what constitutes a payment that is "minor in value".
+The practical application of this defence is likely to be narrow as there is no legislative or judicial guidance as to what constitutes a benefit that is of a "minor nature".

-There is no specific defence at the time of this publication, although the existence of a robust anti-corruption program is likely to be taken into account in an enforcement action against the company and may assist in negating any allegations that a company was liable for the actions of its employee or subsidiary.
+There is no specific defence at the time of this publication, although the existence of a robust anti-corruption programme is likely to be taken into account in an enforcement action against the company and may assist in negating any allegations that a company was liable for the actions of its employee or subsidiary.
 Under Australian law, a company may be held criminally liable for an offence if its culture directed, encouraged, tolerated or led to the offence, or if the company failed to create a culture that required compliance with the law.